 Baby Languages is derived from both hemp and cannabis plants and is just one of the many cannabinoids contained within the plant.

-Both hemp and cannabis plants contain hundreds of different cannabinoids, all of which have a different effect on the human body.
+Both hemp and cannabis plants contain hundreds of different cannabinoids, all of which have a different effects on the human body.

 Both CBD and THC are the two primary ingredients of hemp that most people have heard of.
 CBD tends to be associated with the plant's health benefits.